,

 Reading

-At St Michael's we aim to enable all its learners to develop confident word reading and comprehension.
-We want our readers to read easily, fluently and with good understanding.
+At Withyham St Michael’s we aim to enable all its learners to develop confident word reading and comprehension.
+Our aim is to support readers to read easily, fluently and with good understanding.
 To develop the habit of reading widely and often, for both pleasure and information and acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language.

-Once children are secure in their phonic knowledge we assess children at key learning points using the York Assessment of Redaing Comprehension.
-This tells us if children have a good phonic understanding, rate of reading and that they have understood what theu have read.
-It means if w identify gaps in learning or understanding we can identify these early and plan approroiate support as rwequired.
+Once children are secure in their phonic knowledge, we assess children at key learning points using the York Assessment of Reading Comprehension.
+This tells us if children have a good phonic understanding, rate of reading and that they have understood what they have read.

 Whole Class Reading